grzechog/LogMonitor/README.md

 4. If a pair is found it tries to create an Event object and add it to the event List
 5. Upon successful event creation, the entries are removed from the list for perfomance reasons

-Shortly after Thread 1 is started Thread 2 starts.
+Shortly after Thread 1 is started, Thread 2 starts.

 **Thread 2**
 1. Open connection to the database